 [HISTORY: Adopted by the Town Council of the Town of West Hartford 1-11-1983.
 Amendments noted where applicable.]

 A Fair Rent Commission is created, which shall consist of seven electors or taxpayers of the Town, who shall serve for terms of two years and annually elect their own Chair and Vice Chair.
-The Director of Human Services shall serve without vote as an ex officio member of said Commission.
+The Director of Social Services shall serve without vote as an ex officio member of said Commission.
 Members of the Commission shall serve without compensation but shall be reimbursed for expenses incurred in the performance of their duties.

 The Commission may make studies and investigations, conduct hearings and receive complaints relative to rental charges on housing accommodations, except those accommodations rented on a seasonal basis, within the Town of West Hartford in order to control and eliminate excessive rental charges on such accommodations and to carry out the provisions of C.G.S. §§ 7-148b to 7-148f, inclusive, C.G.S. § 47a-20 and Subsection (b) of C.G.S. § 47a-23c.
 The Commission, for such purposes, may compel the attendance of persons at hearings, issue subpoenas and administer oaths, issue orders and continue, review, amend, terminate or suspend any of its orders and decisions.
 The Commission may be empowered to retain legal counsel to advise it.